MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBMSFDVEncryptionPolicy.md

 ## SYNOPSIS

-Create a policy to manage whether to use BitLocker encryption on fixed data drives.​
+Create a policy to manage whether to use BitLocker encryption on fixed data drives.

 ## SYNTAX